sdossettswift/meetups/17_05_25_React_and_Clojure.md

 - great video on cljs: ClojureScript for Skeptics - Derek Slager

 # intro to react.js
+- declarative DOM -- DOM as a function of data
+- library handles DOM transition
+- component-based
+- small, functional interface
+- vDOM
+- [insert diagram here]
+- tree of data - lisp syntax
+- under the hood, react has a very small functional interface
+- components are not megacomplex

 # why cl.js x react.js
+- flexible syntax (no JSX!!)
+- immutable data by default
+- components/functions compose naturally
+- no one is using vDOM setup w/out JSX but JSX is madness
+- should component update w/ immutable data is a gut check
+- persistent data structure
+- sharing structure - d &&  d' both point to b -- the check happens instantaneously

 # demo